motionsplan/motionsplan-dk-jekyll/_anatomy/pectineus.md

   da: Et hoved fra hver side af nederste bageste del af lårbenet.
 insertion:
   da: i akillessenen og fæster på hælbenet.
 function:
+  da:
+    - short: Flexes the leg at the hip.
+      extended: This means that the pectineus muscle bends the hip joint such that there is a decrease in the angle between the upper leg and the torso.
+    - short: Adducts the leg at the hip.
+      extended: This means that the pectineus muscle moves the upper leg toward the vertical midline of the body (i.e. the action of closing your legs together from a spread out position).
+  en:
     - short: Flexes the leg at the hip.
       extended: This means that the pectineus muscle bends the hip joint such that there is a decrease in the angle between the upper leg and the torso.
     - short: Adducts the leg at the hip.
       extended: This means that the pectineus muscle moves the upper leg toward the vertical midline of the body (i.e. the action of closing your legs together from a spread out position).
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/pectineus.jpg